Altinn/altinn-studio-docs/content/app/development/configuration/datafields/_index.en.md

 To manually add data values the method `UpdateDataValues`from the IInstance interface is used.
 It is the same method which is called when the fields in `dataValues` are populated from configuration and it will merge all values into a list.

 {{%notice warning%}}
-Be aware that it is the application developer's responsibility to ensure unique IDs if you combine datavalues between configuration and a manual implementation.
+Be aware that it is the application developer's responsibility to ensure unique IDs if you combine data values between configuration and a manual implementation.
 Values that share IDs will override each other and there is no way to guarantee which will be saved in the instance.
 {{% /notice%}}